ci-bonfire/Sprint/myth/_docs_src/general/cronjobs.md

 ## Running the Tasks
 In order to tell the system to process all of the tasks and run the ones that are scheduled, you use the `run` command.

-	$ php index.php cron run
+	$ php sprint cron run

 ### Event: afterCron
 Once the cronjob has been run, it will fire an [Event](general/events) to allow other parties to take an action.
-By default, and action is provided (but disabled) to send an email with the output of the cron job to the email listed in `application/config/application.php` as `site.auth_email`.
+By default, an action is provided (but disabled) to send an email with the output of the cron job to the email listed in `application/config/application.php` as `site.auth_email`.
 This is best used for debugging, though doesn't hurt for monitoring purposes, but can clog up inboxes depending on the frequency of the cron job.

 	\Myth\Events::trigger('afterCron', [$output]);